 In addition to the rollout of Mesh APs, sources of interference in the room, including furniture layout, building materials, and home appliances occupying the same frequency band can all have an impact on network coverage.
 In order to maximize the efficiency of Mesh AP and offer a stable network to multiple users in a large space across different floors, it is important to consider these factors.

 Allion tested three well-known Mesh APs on the market to see the benefits of placing APs in blind spots.
 No significant improvement in coverage was found for blind spot placements since all APs could only provide enough coverage for no more than 3 users.

 Allion would like to remind users that placing Mesh Wi-Fi at a presumably weak signal spot does not necessarily improve the overall coverage.
 What we should consider is how to choose the right Mesh AP, finding the ideal distance between the Host and other APs, as well as the overall space design.

 How do we choose the right Mesh AP?

-To understand the maximum coverage between Host and AP, we set up a goal of five users watching Live Streaming at the same time and attempt to find the ideal distance between Host and AP1.
+To understand the maximum coverage between the Host and the AP, we set up a goal of five users watching Live Streaming at the same time and attempted to find the ideal distance between the Host and AP1.